moonwell-fi/moonwell-contracts-v2/src/proposals/mips/mip-m18/MIP-M18.md

 ## Overview

-Moonwell is shifting to a multichain model.
+Moonwell is shifting to a multichain governance model.
 This proposal aims to migrate the protocol to the new governor system contracts.
 This proposal will deploy the new governor contracts to the Moonwell mainnet and base.
 After deployment, the proposal will transfer ownership of the Moonwell contracts from the current governor to the new governor.

 ## Specification